Embroidery (horse): 2025: three-year-old season

 Later on this year, Embroidery's next race was decided to be the Shuka Sho in Kyoto.
 The race was held on October 19.
 When the race start, Embroidery settled out early and held on to the second place before finally putting her foot down and passing Erika Express, who was jockeyed by Yutaka Take, on the final straight and took home her second tiara.
+Embroidery closed her year with a run at the Hong Kong Mile in Sha Tin but as she move outside from the middle pack and fade away from two furlong out, she ended up in eleventh-place five and three-quarters length behind Voyage Bubble who won the race.